Search results for

 Pros:

-• Better sound quality
+• Better sound quality than on-ear headphones.

-• Comfortable for long listening sessions
+• Comfortable for long listening sessions.

-• Noise isolation/active noise cancelation
+• Noise isolation/active noise cancelation.

 Cons:

-• Bulkier and less portable
+• Bulkier and less portable.

-• Can be hot or sweaty during extended use
+• Can be hot or sweaty during extended use.

-• Typically more expensive than in-ear models
+• Typically more expensive than in-ear, on-ear models.

 It’s normal for ear pads to become dirty after a while.
 If you’re wondering how to change your headphones’ ear pads, be sure to check out our complete guide!